patik1242/databricks-academy-26/lab4/README_LAB4.md

 ## Project Goal

-The goal of this lab was to build a reliable Silver-layer pipeline in Databricks that can handle both data changes and schema changes over time.
+The goal of this lab was to build a reliable, controlled Silver-layer pipeline in Databricks that can handle both data changes and schema changes over time.

 I used the Netflix titles dataset and designed the project as a small streaming pipeline rather than as a set of isolated examples.
-This allowed me to test ingestion, cleaning, deduplication, MERGE-based updates, schema enforcement, schema evolution, Delta column mapping, and table maintenance in one coherent workflow.
+This allowed me to test ingestion, cleaning, deduplication, MERGE-based updates, schema enforcement, schema evolution, Delta column mapping, and table maintenance in one coherent, controlled workflow.

+I could use event streaming, but I would rather focus on the silver layer and controlled pipeline.

 ## Architecture